 Examples of our volunteering activities include:

-Lawyers in Schools is a skills based employee volunteering programme run by the Citizenship Foundation.
+We are involved in Legal Workshops, which is a skills based employee volunteering programme run by the Young Citizens.

 Vision for Literacy Pledge

 As part of our drive to increase social mobility within our local community, we have committed to tackling the UK’s literacy challenge and are proud to have been a signature on the Vision for Literacy Pledge since 2016.